 - Possess any form of technology that is used to cheat their way to victory

 2. Mental strain requires being in a good physical condition

-In chess, players must understand the importance of keeping their bodies in peek condition to perform at their best level just like in any other sport.
+In chess, players must understand the importance of keeping their bodies in peak condition to perform at their best level just like in any other sport.

-Even Magnus Carlsen, the current undisputed World Chess Champion, performs his opening preparation on a treadmill, play warm-up football sessions, and brings his personal chef to tournaments just to maintain his diet.
+Even Magnus Carlsen, the current undisputed World Chess Champion, performs his opening preparation on a treadmill, plays warm-up football sessions and brings his personal chef to tournaments just to maintain his diet.
 Likewise, many other chess contenders for the world chess championships have nutritionists and fitness coaches.

 But why does the game of chess requires players to be in good physical condition before a match?